aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 # Amazon SageMaker MLOps: from idea to production in six steps
 This repository contains a sequence of simple notebooks demonstrating how to move from an ML idea to production by using [Amazon SageMaker](https://aws.amazon.com/sagemaker).

-The notebooks make use of SageMaker [processing](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html) and [training](https://docs.aws.amazon.com/sagemaker/latest/dg/train-model.html) jobs, and SageMaker MLOps features such as [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/), [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/), [SageMaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html), [SageMaker Experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/mlflow.html), and [SageMaker Model Monitor](https://aws.amazon.com/sagemaker/model-monitor/).
+The notebooks make use of SageMaker [processing](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html) and [training](https://docs.aws.amazon.com/sagemaker/latest/dg/train-model.html) jobs, and SageMaker MLOps features such as [SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/), [SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/), [SageMaker Model Registry](https://docs.aws.amazon.com/sagemaker/latest/dg/model-registry.html), [SageMaker managed MLflow experiments](https://docs.aws.amazon.com/sagemaker/latest/dg/mlflow.html), and [SageMaker Model Monitor](https://aws.amazon.com/sagemaker/model-monitor/).

 You start with a simple notebook with basic ML code for data preprocessing, feature engineering, and model training, all local to the notebook.
 Each subsequent notebook builds on top of the previous and introduces one or several SageMaker MLOps features: